ryancj14/ryancj14/_pages/ideas.md

 [prjxray - Issue #777 - Terminate the looping fuzzers when TODO list stops changing](https://github.com/SymbiFlow/prjxray/issues/777) -- This seems interesting as a possible project within prjxray.

 [prjxray - Issue #150 - Add README for all the fuzzers](https://github.com/SymbiFlow/prjxray/issues/150) -- Add a `README.md` file to each fuzzer folder.
 Get in communication with others to gather info for each readme matching the style of the already existing README files.
+(Mason documented lots of the information you will need).

-[sv-tests - Issue #1346 - Pull request "Compared test results" small feature requests](https://github.com/SymbiFlow/prjxray/issues/1346) -- Going into python and adding some minor features to the printout, like color and totals to make output more readable and interesting.
+[sv-tests - Issue #1346 - Pull request "Compared test results" small feature requests](https://github.com/SymbiFlow/sv-tests/issues/1346) -- Going into python and adding some minor features to the printout, like color and totals to make output more readable and interesting.

 [symbiflow-arch-defs - Many Issues - 'make env'](https://github.com/SymbiFlow/symbiflow-arch-defs) -- See if `make env` is working.
 If it isn't, one could use git bisect to find out where it stopped working and get in touch with a contributor to see what they can do to help fix it.